Open-Tech-Foundation/react-form/website/docs/intro.md

 - Simple APIs to use.

-- It supports nested and array fields.
+- It supports nested & array fields.

 - It supports form validation.